makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

   <figcaption>World region specific Z-Wave DevKit</figcaption>
 </figure>

-The cost of a package ranges from **$1500 to $3500** depending on the number of developer boards and programmers and the presence or absence of sensors/performers. <!-- TODO: How to translate this? -->
+A DevKit costs between **$1500 to $3500** depending on the number of developer boards and programmers as well as the presence or absence of sensors/actuators.

 ## Legal considerations
 Patents, licenses, and <abbr title="non-disclosure agreement">NDAs</abbr> do not allow the use of Z-Wave chips and modules for other purposes than Z-Wave.
 Also, **Z-Wave devices can't be made on a non-Z-Wave chip**.
 This allows Sigma Designs to include the license fees (paying for protocol development, software, utilities, marketing) as part of the cost of chips and modules.